 You will see the simulated device working away on your PC screen.
-If the define SUPPORT_GLCD hasn't been removed in config.h there will also be a simulated graphic LCD displaying some images.
 There will also be one port output toggling away.
 Let's take a quick look at it.
-This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well (PB27]).
+This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well.